chris-schmitz/jolt-spec-builder-client/README.md

 - [x] translate an existing jolt document into a data structure that can be represented in customizable UI blocks
 - [x] translate the customizable UI blocks back into valid jolt syntax
 - [x] submit data for transformation on blur of UI components
+- [ ] Delete blocks
+- [ ] Reorder blocks
+- [ ] Disable/enable blocks
 - [ ] validate jolt built from UI blocks
-- [ ] create UI blocks that represent each of the stock jolt operations with tools that make understanding and building those blocks easier
+- [~] create UI blocks that represent each of the stock jolt operations with tools that make understanding and building those blocks easier
 - [ ] allow for reordering of blocks
 - [ ] allow for disabling of blocks
 - [x] given an example input structure, quickly run transformations with given UI blocks and immediately show output object